Executive Order 14172: News media

 On January 23, 2025, the Associated Press (AP) announced that its wire reports would continue to refer to Gulf of Mexico while acknowledging "Gulf of America", but that they would begin referring to Mount McKinley instead of Denali.
 Maps and other graphics accompanying the reports would continue to label Gulf of Mexico for the time being.
 The AP Stylebook, which is the journalistic writing standard for news organizations worldwide, also permits Gulf and Gulf Coast.
 The New Yorker said they would follow AP guidance, while The Christian Science Monitor said they would use similar language.
 The Atlantic, Bloomberg News, HuffPost, the Los Angeles Times, The New York Times, Reuters, The Wall Street Journal, and The Washington Post stated that they would continue to refer to the gulf by its traditional name.

 Conservative-leaning news outlets, including Fox News, Breitbart News, 1819 News, and Yellowhammer News, began to use "Gulf of America" without clarification.
 Axios, along with Gannett's USA Today and USA Today Network local newspaper chain, began to refer to the gulf by both names simultaneously.
 Some broadcast meteorologists have opted to call it simply "the Gulf".

 Dissatisfied with the AP's decision, the White House indefinitely barred AP reporters from attending press events in the Oval Office or aboard Air Force One until the agency agrees to use "Gulf of America" in its style guide.
 On February 21, 2025, the AP sued the White House in Associated Press v.
 Budowich on constitutional grounds.
 The ban and other conflicts with the press have led to calls for solidarity and collective action among mainstream news organizations.
 Clay Calvert of the American Enterprise Institute juxtaposes the order and subsequent conflict with the AP against Executive Order 14149, noting the irony of coercing the press while decrying the Biden administration's coercion.

+By the summer of 2025, press mentions of "Gulf of America" had declined substantially.
+Use of the name continued primarily in conservative media, as well as in trade magazines in the oil and gas industry and federally regulated industries.
+By August 2026, most conservative-leaning outlets had also begun to favor "Gulf of Mexico" again.